 Both the TIP and the regional plan are dynamic/living documents.
 After the Commission approves the documents, they may change due to budgeted changes in project scheduling and estimated costs.
 The Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) will only authorize projects and approve grants for projects where the phase costs by year are in the current approved TIP.
-A major amendment is any amendment to the TIP or regional plan.
+A major amendment is an amendment to the TIP or regional plan that alters the intent of the plan.